eggheadio-projects/create-amazing-animations-with-greensock-notes/05-Pause-or-Resume-an-Animation-by-Checkout-isActive-with-Greensock.md

 })
 ```

 Check it out . . .
-You can now pause and resume your animation by clicking on the box
+You can now pause and resume your animation by clicking on the box.

 📹 [Previous Lesson](https://egghead.io/lessons/greensock-create-animation-steps-with-greensock-s-timeline)
 📹 [Next Lesson](https://egghead.io/lessons/greensock-manually-control-the-animation-with-progress-in-greensock)